-As at 31 December 2020 and 2019, no deferred tax liabilities had been provided for retained profits of approximately RMB189,000 (2019: RMB206,000) as the Group expected these profits would be retained by the PRC subsidiaries and/or reinvested in these subsidiaries by the Group in the foreseeable future.
-In accordance with Caishui 2018 No.102 (Circular 102) as detailed in Note 13 to the consolidated financial statements, there is no tax consequence on the dividends distributed by the PRC subsidiaries if such dividends will be reinvested in the PRC subsidiaries.
+As at 31 December 2020, no deferred tax liabilities had been provided for retained profits of approximately RMB189,000.
+The Group expected that these profits would be retained by the PRC subsidiaries and/or reinvested in these subsidiaries by the Group in the foreseeable future.
+In accordance with Caishui [2018] No.102 (Circular 102) as detailed in Note 13 to the consolidated financial statements, there is no tax consequence on the dividends distributed by the PRC subsidiaries if such dividends will be reinvested in the PRC subsidiaries.